oyvindhermansen/react-images-loaded/README.md

 <small>The [imagesLoaded](http://imagesloaded.desandro.com) library as a React Component</small>

 ## Current API
-<small>Still missing some implementation details, but main functionality is working.</small>
+<small>Still missing some implementation details, but events is currently working.</small>

 <strong>Props</strong>